pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-deprecated-upstream/03-prepare.md

 ---
-title: Migrate a Site That Was Created Before November 2011 to Drupal 9
+title: Migrate a Site That Was Created Using a Deprecated Upstream to Drupal 9
 subtitle: Prepare
 description:
 cms: "Drupal 9"